jonathan-markland/FsWasm/ReadMe.md

   so that when you build Debug, it will push the image file over SSH to the Raspberry PI.

+- The binary is a FIXED executable slab with origin at 1GB.
+  This should be free (in spite of ASLR!) on Windows and Linux.
+  It usually is(!)

+- The WASM linear memory is adjacent to the code and static data, you'll find it in the Memory View window.

 - Use the Disassembly window to step into the entry point of the binary image in the 1GB memory region.
 At the time of writing this does NOT correctly disassemble ARM MOVW/MOVT